A curious human unearthing the urgent ideas our world needs to flourish.

 I’ve always been a dobber when I see injustice, so I pledge to always do good business with you (and to help you uphold your integrity as a business owner and professional in every brand and marketing move you make).

-Along with a bloody good bunch of marketers from around the globe, I’ve signed up to the principles of The Ethical Move.
+Along with a bunch of honest marketers from around the globe, I’ve signed up to the principles of The Ethical Move.

 I wrote books as a kid and dreamed of being a writer ‘when I grew up’.
 I helped my Dad in his work as a youth leader and was full of ideas for changing the world.

-I switched to a teaching degree, graduated, and taught history and English lit to teens.
+I switched to a teaching degree (after failing to get into scriptwriting), graduated, and taught history and English lit to teens.
 I spent my days immersed in the writing of other people.